-As you can see, the criteria for the Philadelphia urban corridor is different before June 30 than it is from July 1 onward.
+As you can see, the criteria for the Philadelphia urban corridor are different before June 30 than the criteria from July 1 onward.

 The map below shows the criteria that must be met for Heat Advisories to be issued in the southern U.S.

 Areas along the Gulf Coast and parts of Texas and Oklahoma have the highest criteria to warrant a Heat Advisory.
 Portions of the Texas and Oklahoma panhandles westward into New Mexico have the lowest thresholds for NWS Heat Advisories, especially over the higher elevations.